Brain-inspired Computational Intelligence via Predictive Coding: Generative Models and Predictive Coding

 \subsection{What Defines Predictive Coding?}

+In the PC framework, given an observation $\mathbf{o}$, the goal is to approximate the posterior distribution $p(\mathbf{x} \mid \mathbf{o})$ through iterative optimization rather than amortized inference.
+Historically, this process was developed as a compression mechanism, where compression is defined as the process of assigning a lower-dimensional latent code to a particular observation.
+The first algorithmic formulation of PC dates back to the 1950s as a compression algorithm for time series data \cite{cutler54, o1971entropy, elias1955predictive}, and it is this \emph{coding} that gave the framework its name.
+The first instances of PC in neuroscience also treated it as a pure inference algorithm, with no learning involved, as the goal was to model how spatial information was encoded in the retina \cite{srinivasan1982}.

+A major paradigm shift occurred several years later with the work of Rao and Ballard, which employed PC as a \emph{learning} algorithm in addition to inference, modeling hierarchical processing in the visual cortex \cite{rao1999predictive}.
+In this formulation, synaptic weights are updated after inference to minimize the prediction error of the model.
+The connection with variational inference was established later, connecting PC to hierarchical Gaussian generative models \cite{friston2003learning,friston2008hierarchical}.
+As a result of these independent but deeply related lines of work, a general theory has unified these views by showing that iterative updating schemes can be described as a process of minimizing a \emph{variational free energy} \cite{friston2010}, also known in machine learning as the evidence lower bound (ELBO) \cite{winn2005variational}.
+A sketch of the timeline of main breakthroughs in PC history is given in Fig.~\ref{fig:history}.

+The PC literature has historically focused on a specific class of models that make two key simplifying assumptions: first, it typically assumes that all probability distributions are multivariate Gaussian; second, it often employs a hierarchical structure where latent variables follow a first-order Markov assumption—each layer depends only on the layer immediately above it.
+These assumptions, while restrictive, provide significant computational advantages: Gaussian distributions are conjugate to themselves under linear transformations, enabling closed-form updates, and the Markov structure allows for local computations between adjacent layers.

-Let $\ob = g(\x,\w)$ be a generative model, where a vector of latent variables $\x$ and a set of parameters $\w$ are used to generate an observation $\ob$.
-In our case, we consider generative models with $L$ levels \footnote{More generally, PC can be defined on heterarchical structures, where conditional dependencies are given by the connectivity structure via children/parents relations.}, whose marginal probability has the following dependencies:
+Let $\mathbf{o} = g(\mathbf{x},\mathbf{w})$ be a generative model, where a vector of latent variables $\mathbf{x}$ and a set of parameters $\mathbf{w}$ are used to generate an observation $\mathbf{o}$.
+In our case, we consider generative models with $L$ layers, whose joint probability follows the hierarchical dependencies:

-We further consider the probability distribution $p(\mathbf{x}_\ell \mid \mathbf{x}_{\ell+1})$ to be a multivariate Gaussian distribution, whose mean is given by a transformation $g_\ell$ of the latent variables of the level above.
-In the majority of the literature, the map $g_\ell$ is a composition of an activation function (such as ReLU), and a transformation matrix $\w_\ell$ (with bias $\b_\ell$ possibly folded into this matrix), which results in a linear map.
+We further consider each conditional probability distribution $p(\mathbf{x}_\ell \mid \mathbf{x}_{\ell+1})$ to be a multivariate Gaussian distribution, whose mean is given by a transformation $g_\ell$ of the latent variables of the level above.
+In the majority of the literature, the map $g_\ell$ is a composition of an activation function (such as ReLU), and a transformation matrix $\mathbf{w}_\ell$ (with bias $\mathbf{b}_\ell$ possibly folded into this matrix), which results in a linear map.
 As a result, we then, more formally, arrive at the following: